vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Zone Entities
 ^^^^^^^^^^^^^

-Zones entities operate slightly differently.
+Zone entities operate slightly differently.
 They support the same global defines but not the provided methods or constants.
 They also provide the following inputs:
 ::

     vec3 _normal;